 - Imaging Data: Imaging technology such as X-rays, MRIs, and CT scans provide critical information about a patient’s physical condition.
 By applying advanced analytics techniques to imaging data, providers can more accurately diagnose conditions and take action faster.

-Education and Training for a Career in Health Informatics & Analytics
+Education and Training for a Career in Healthcare Analytics and Informatics

 Education and training are essential to enter the health informatics & analytics field.
 A degree and certifications can help you understand the fundamentals of data analysis and gain the skills necessary to succeed.
 Here are some of the most common options: